popsim-consortium/demes-spec/docs/specification.md

 Continuous migration over the half-open time interval ``(start_time, end_time]``.
-If ``demes`` is specified, then migration shall be symmetric between all pairs of demes with deme IDs in the array.
-If ``source`` and ``dest`` are specified instead, migration shall be asymmetric from the deme with ID ``source`` to the deme with ID ``dest``.
+If ``demes`` is specified, then migration shall be symmetric between all pairs of demes with deme names in the array.
+If ``source`` and ``dest`` are specified instead, migration shall be asymmetric from the deme with name ``source`` to the deme with name ``dest``.
 Either ``demes``, or alternately both ``source`` and ``dest``, must be specified.
 If ``demes`` is specified, neither ``source`` nor ``dest`` may be specified.

 demes
-: The deme IDs of the symmetrically migrating demes.
+: The deme names of the symmetrically migrating demes.

 source
-: The deme ID of the asymmetric migration source.
+: The deme name of the asymmetric migration source.

 dest
-: The deme ID of the asymmetric migration destination.
+: The deme name of the asymmetric migration destination.

 start_time
 : The time at which migration begins, in ``time_units`` before the present.